 As we will build our Function App under Linux, let’s also switch our Pipeline Agent Pool to

 Next, we go back to

-Tasks, add a new Task via the
+Tasks, and add three new Tasks via the

-+ button, search for
++ button (just search for the

 Lastly, we can hit